Art Boxes at Basildon Park

 Everyday throughout June, July & August there will be boxes placed at various points around the parkland which contain some basic art materials.

-It is then up to visitors to get creative, by sketching, drawing or scribbling something based on the view they can see at these various points.
-All completed pieces of art should then be handed in to a box at Visitor Reception for the Basildon Park team to collect in.
-Please write your name and age on the back of your piece of art.
+It is then up to you to get creative, by sketching, drawing or scribbling something based on the view you can see at these various points.
+Once you have completed your piece of art, please pop it in the box at Visitor Reception for the Basildon Park team to collect in.
+Make sure your name and age are written on the back of the paper.

 In the autumn we will be putting on an exhibition of some of the art pieces created during these months by visitors.

-We can’t wait to see how creative our visitors are, and the different types of pieces that will be completed during these months.
+We can’t wait to see how creative our you are, and the different types of pieces that will be completed during these months.

 Map of the art boxes